 The track Fly Pigeon Fly has a real narrative behind it.
 Can you go into the story behind this track at all?

 Yeah sure, that track is coming from an American’s perspective listening to a British rapper.
-It’s from an experience I had when I first when to NY, I was staying in the hood in Bushwick and got friendly with a lot of people on the block.
+It’s from an experience I had when I first went to NY, I was staying in the hood in Bushwick and got friendly with a lot of people on the block.
 I was high as shit sitting on the stoop with a 40 and just spat a freestyle and they couldn’t believe it.
 They were like “shit I didn’t know you lot in the UK could really rap son!” and “I ain’t never heard something this good, but ain’t you from the UK, is there even a scene there?”.
 A lot of people I met didn’t even know there were black people in the UK till they met me.
 For real.
 I was like man, hip-hop means as much for me as it does for you.
 This is like four years ago though and they were shocked they could actually understand me.
 These guys showed me so much love once I showed them my music, they still send me messages of support and I’ve had a special place in my heart for Brooklyn since.
 But yeah the songs just like, fuck it, it don’t matter where I’m from, this is me.”